Grufoony/TrafficFlowDynamicsModel/README.md

 ultimo è stata effettuata una breve analisi ad-hoc volta a evidenziare i cambiamenti nella distrubuzione dei tempi di percorrenza in relazione al regime di traffico considerato.

+## Download
+You can obtain the library downloading the *source* dir from the repository.

+Otherwise, you can directly download a release.

 ## Compiling
 Once created the main file, you can simply compile the source code using the Makefile.
 You can compile the program for a linux distribution